 Day 3 – The Beara Peninsula

 The least visited of Kerry’s peninsulas, the Beara Peninsula is wonderfully wild.
 Along the way to an even wilder mountain pass, opt for the scenic rather than most direct route south which brings you to a paradisal island garden or even head over to an island accessed only by cable car.
 (B)

 Day 4 – Wilds of West Cork

 Crafters, artists and artisan food producers have long since retreated to West Cork, creating a fascinating cultural mix in a magical setting.
 Explore West Cork’s remote corners with an expert guide on a hike best suited to your fitness level, coupled with a visit to some artesian galleries and delicatessens that add vibrancy to the region.
 Be sure to sample some of West Cork’s tasty cheeses!
-(B)
+(B,G)

 Day 5 – Colourful Kinsale

 A foodie haven and the end of the Wild Atlantic Way, Kinsale is a bolthole for Ireland’s most culinary-minded and its pretty harbour with mystical sea views is an idyllic place for an adventure.
 Follow a jaw-dropping coastal route through southwest Ireland as you learn of pirate invasions, famine and conflict.
 A visit to 17th century star-shaped Charles Fort or a sunset stroll along a waterside walkway is a perfect end to your day’s touring.
 (B)